 The board makes strategic decisions about the future of the museums.
 We provide strategic oversight of matters such as the budget, operations, collections, human resources, volunteers, marketing and learning.
 Decisions are made collectively; no one individual is in control.
 Sub-committees consider matters in more depth, but all decisions are ratified by the full board.

-The Ripon Museum Trust requires a diversity of expertise, skills and knowledge to help keep the museums as vibrant, informative and fun places to be.
+Ripon Museum Trust requires a diversity of expertise, skills and knowledge to help keep the museums as vibrant, informative and fun places to be.
 Joining the board of trustees is just one of many ways to contribute.
-If you think you have something to offer, but have limited time during the day, then you may wish to consider becoming a trustee.
-We are currently recruiting a new trustee for the board, but when this position is filled it's still worth getting in touch to find out how you can contribute in other ways."
+If you think you have something to offer, it’s worth getting in touch to find out how you can contribute.